Brent Smith

-Brent Stephen Smith (born January 10, 1978) is an American singer best known as the lead vocalist of the rock band Shinedown.
+Brent Stephen Smith (born January 10, 1978) is an American singer and songwriter best known as the lead vocalist and one of the main songwriters of the rock band Shinedown.

 Early life

 Smith was born in Knoxville, Tennessee and is an only child.

 Career

 Prior to fronting the rock band Shinedown, Smith had a high school band named Blind Thought and later was the lead singer in a band called Dreve, which Atlantic Records had signed.
 Atlantic Records forced Brent to either find another band or lose his record deal.
 He then went to Los Angeles, California to record with well-known producer Desmond Child.
 Shortly after returning home to Knoxville, Tennessee, Atlantic dropped the band but retained Smith.
 He put together Shinedown shortly after.
 He was soon given a developmental contract by Atlantic Records.
-Smith moved to Jacksonville, Florida and began working on the project in 2001.
+Smith moved to Jacksonville, Florida, and began working on the project in 2001.

 The first member he recruited was bassist Brad Stewart through local Jacksonville music producer Pete Thornton.
 Smith and Stewart began recording demos together in a small local studio, whose owner recommended they meet with her fiancé, guitarist Jasin Todd, who Smith brought in as the third member.
 The original lineup was rounded out by drummer Barry Kerch, who was the seventh drummer the band had auditioned for the spot.
 The four worked together on creating demos, and submitted their work-in-progress material to Atlantic, who approved of the material and green-lighted a full-length album.
 The band's debut album, Leave a Whisper was released May 27, 2003.
 The album was eventually certified platinum by the RIAA in the United States, indicating sales of over one million.
 Shinedown has since released six more studio albums: Us and Them (2005), The Sound of Madness (2008), Amaryllis (2012), Threat to Survival (2015), Attention Attention (2018), and Planet Zero (2022).
 In 2014, Smith and Zach Myers started an acoustic side project called Smith & Myers.

 In early 2016, the band started recording their sixth album, as they revealed in an interview with Wes Styles of the 97.7 WQLZ radio station.
 The album, Attention Attention, was released on May 4, 2018.
 The first single off the album, titled "Devil", was released on March 7, 2018.
-On August 28th, 2022 Brent was presented with a key to Knox County at a concert in his hometown Knoxville, Tennessee by former wrestler and current Knox County Mayor Glenn Jacobs.
+On August 28, 2022, Brent was presented with a key to Knox County at a concert in his hometown Knoxville, Tennessee by former wrestler and current Knox County Mayor Glenn Jacobs.